-Gledi Crvena Ranka Plum Rakija Serbia
+Gledić Crvena Ranka Plum Rakija Serbia

-“For us, plums are the center and the base of everything: rakija, the fruit compote called slatko, desserts, prunes…” says Dejan, a young distiller who, together with his wife Dragana, has united a group of 35 local producers to create the “Crvena Ranka” Association.
+“For us, plums are the center and the base of everything: rakija, the fruit compote called slatko, desserts, prunes…” says Dejan, a young distiller who, together with his wife Dragana, has united a group of 35 local producers to create the “Crvena Ranka” association.
 The association links producers and distillers of Gledić rakija, with the aim of reviving the production of quality rakija and making it a driving force for sustainable development in the whole area.
 Clearly, they are on to something: Gledić rakija is already a small artisanal treasure, the result of centuries of meticulous tradition.

 Crvena Ranka plums are picked at the end of August and left to ferment whole in ancient wooden vats for up to two months.
 A first distillation produces a “soft” rakija with an alcohol content of around 30%.
-The second distillation takes place only after an initial aging of two months in oak barriques.
+The second distillation takes place after an initial aging of two months in oak barrels.
 Around 100 liters of soft rakija are distilled down to make 50 liters of the brandy known as ljuta (meaning “spicy” or “angry”).
-During the distillation, the initial part (the first liter or liter and a half, methanol-rich and toxic) and the last part, the tail (overly acidic, poor quality and used to make second-rate spirits) are discarded.
+During the distillation, the initial part (the first liter or liter and a half, methanol-rich and toxic) and the last part, the tail, (overly acidic, poor quality and used to make second-rate spirits) are discarded.
 The rakija usually ages for 12 months in old barrels before being bottled and sold, though some producers still preserve bottles from old vintages from 25 or even 30 years ago, which offer astounding depth and elegance.
 The result is a spirit of the highest quality, pale straw-yellow in color but becoming more golden if aged.
 The taste is clean and deep, with notes of fruit and vanilla.
-The rakija is usually drunk at the start of a meal, together with meze, little plates of preserved vegetables, meat or cheese, or with pickles.
+The rakija is usually drunk at the start of a meal, together with meze, little plates of preserved vegetables, meat and cheese, and pickles.

 The Presidium was started to support the efforts of the Gledić “Crvena Ranka” Rakija Producers’ Association to produce a high-quality, artisanal product with a clear identity on the market.
 To do this, the Presidium will work to ensure the production facilities are registered and meet hygiene standards, so that the product can be sold nationally and abroad.
-The project also wants to involve new growers and distillers, and will support the association’s lobbying for national legislation that distinguishes between the rules applied to large-scale and small-scale producers, and for the granting of adequate exemptions that allow the survival of traditional, artisanal food production.
+The project also aims to involve new growers and distillers, and will support the association’s lobbying for national legislation that distinguishes between the rules applied to large-scale and small-scale producers, and for the granting of adequate exemptions that allow the survival of traditional, artisanal food production.

 Rekovac, Knić and Trstenik municipalities, Gledić mountains